|What is prescription drug abuse||Risks of Prescription Drug Misuse|

 • Teens and young adults have greater access to prescription drugs than illicit drugs through friends and family, although many of them take the prescribed meds from their loved ones without their consent.

-• Patients who transition from medical use to abuse do so because they are trying to manage symptoms of pain, anxiety, sleep disturbance and other health conditions that are receiving inadequate medical attention or treatment.
+• Patients who transition from medical use to abuse do so because they are trying to manage symptoms of pain, anxiety, sleep disturbance and other health conditions that are receiving inadequate medical attention at an addiction treatment center.
 Patients with prescription drug use disorders are more likely to report pain than heroin-dependent individuals

 1 Dasgupta, N., Beletsky, L., & Ciccarone, D. (2018).
 Opioid Crisis: No Easy Fix to Its Social and Economic Determinants.
 American journal of public health, 108(2), 182-186.

 2 Martins, S. S., & Ghandour, L. A. (2017).
 Nonmedical use of prescription drugs in adolescents and young adults: not just a Western phenomenon.
 World psychiatry: official journal of the World Psychiatric Association (WPA), 16(1), 102-104.

 3 McCabe SE, West BT, Teter CJ, & Boyd CJ.
 (2014).
 Trends in medical use, diversion, and non-medical use of prescription medications among college students from 2003 to 2013: Connecting the dots.
 Addictive Behaviors.
 2014;39:1176–1182. doi: 10.1016/j.addbeh.2014.03.008

 4 McHugh RK, Nielsen S & Weiss RD.
 (2014).
 Prescription drug abuse: from epidemiology to public policy.
 Journal of substance abuse treatment, 48(1), 1-7.

 5 Simoni-Wastila, L., & Strickler, G. (2004).
 Risk factors associated with problem use of prescription drugs.
 American journal of public health, 94(2), 266-8.